LuminousMirage/mine-resource/readme.txt

-This file is reserved for resources
+This file reserved for resources